Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Klebsiella

-It should not be ruled out that mycotic microorganisms are the cause of the development of inflammation of the prostate gland.
-Therefore, in complex therapy, it is possible to prescribe the following drugs: Safotsid, Fluconazole, Azithromycin and Secnidazole.
+It should not be excluded that the cause of the development of inflammation of the prostate gland are mycotic microorganisms.
+Therefore, in complex therapy, it is possible to prescribe the following drugs: Safocid, Fluconazole, Azithromycin and Seknidazole.

 List of antibiotics for prostatitis: pros and cons

 Preparations from the group of fluoroquinolones are prescribed by modern practicing urologists more often than others.
-They show high efficiency in the treatment of chronic bacterial prostatitis, however, they can have a negative effect on the functioning of the brain, cause mental disorders, and reduce the resistance of skin cells to ultraviolet light.
-Before starting treatment with fluoroquinolones, it is necessary to make sure that there is no Koch's bacillus in the body.
-Medicines of this group are used for the treatment of tuberculosis, but it should be complex with the inclusion of anti-tuberculosis drugs in the therapeutic regimen.
-Therapy with fluoroquinolones alone will cause the tuberculosis bacteria to develop drug resistance and it will be very difficult to get rid of them in the future.
-A situation is considered dangerous when a man underwent a course of treatment with fluoroquinolones, his condition returned to normal, and after 30-60 days deterioration occurred again.
-In this case, repeated taking of tuberculin samples is necessary.
+They show high efficiency in the treatment of chronic bacterial prostatitis, however, they can have a negative impact on the functioning of the brain, cause mental disorders, and reduce the resistance of skin cells to ultraviolet radiation.
+Before starting treatment with fluoroquinolones, it is necessary to make sure that the Koch stick is absent in the body.
+Medicines of this group are used to treat tuberculosis, but it should be complex with the inclusion of anti-tuberculosis drugs in the therapeutic regimen.
+Therapy with only fluoroquinolones will lead to the fact that tuberculosis bacteria will develop drug resistance and it will be very difficult to get rid of them in the future.
+A situation is considered dangerous when a man underwent a course of treatment with fluoroquinolones, his condition returned to normal, and after 30-60 days it worsened again.
+In this case, repeated tuberculin sampling is necessary.

 The following antibiotics of this group are used: